Issue(s): Avengers #150, Avengers #151

 Moondragon in turn is taking Hellcat, for training.

 When Thor announces that he's leaving, Iron Man says "As a friend I can't help but wish that nobody'd put this idea in his head".
-Perez chooses to illustrate that with a rare over-the-should perspective from behind Moondragon, which i thought was great.
+Perez chooses to illustrate that with a rare over-the-shoulder perspective from behind Moondragon, which i thought was great.

 Yellowjacket/Hank Pym still doesn't want to be an Avenger, but the Wasp does.
 In a typical passive-aggressive fit, he says that he's quitting, but by the end of the arc he decides to stay on the team after all.